 The Art of Doing Push Notification Campaigns Right

-Recently while attending a webinar on push notification, I learnt some amazing facts about push notifications.
-According to a Forrester Research, only a handful 8% of marketers presently use rich push notifications.
+Recently while attending a webinar on push notifications, I learned some amazing facts about push notifications.
+According to Forrester Research, only a handful of 8% of marketers presently use rich push notifications.
 However, data shows there’s a big opportunity with push notifications to achieve higher engagement rates, like 56% higher open rates.
-As an example, the hosts of this webinar elaborated how March madness, one of the largest global digitally consumed events, drove 18% more engagement prior to their event through push notification campaigns.
+As an example, the hosts of this webinar elaborated how March Madness, one of the largest global digitally consumed events, drove 18% more engagement before their event through push notification campaigns.

 This use case illustrates that visually rich notifications can outperform standard, text-only push by almost 18%.
 So the takeaway here is people more than appreciate push notifications when the execution is right.